eclipse-wakaama/wakaama/README.md

 pytest -v tests/integration
 ```

+### Disabling Unit Tests

+Building the unit tests can be controlled by the CMake cache variable:

+- `WAKAAMA_UNIT_TESTS`: The tests are enabled by default

 ## Examples

 There are some example applications provided to test the server, client and bootstrap capabilities of Wakaama.